Bald Taper Fade Haircuts

 Chris Perfetti with curly fade

-Simple, textured, and full of life — the curly bald taper fade celebrates natural curls with a clean outline.
-The fade keeps the sides fresh, while the curls on top stay loose and expressive.
-For tighter curls and natural texture, the afro taper fade haircut is another great option that keeps edges sharp.
+Simple, textured, and full of life, the curly bald taper fade plays up natural curls with a clean outline.
+The fade keeps the sides fresh while the curls on top stay loose and expressive.
+For tighter curls, our afro taper fade is another great option that keeps the edges sharp.

-It’s ideal for men with medium to tight curls who want a fade that enhances shape without losing texture.
-The low bald taper fade black male variation especially brings out the natural pattern while maintaining sharp lines.
-Moisturizing cream or curl butter keeps it defined and soft.
+It’s ideal for medium to tight curls when you want a fade that plays up the shape without losing texture.
+It especially brings out the natural pattern while keeping sharp lines.
+A moisturising cream or curl butter keeps it defined and soft.

 Maintenance & Styling Tips